-Tom is currently serving his fourth term as Chair of the Greenberg-Starr Department of Chinese Language and Literature.
-He has been Director of East Asian Studies (2009-2011), acting director of the Literature Program (2009-2010), and director of the C.V.
-Starr Middlebury School in China, Beijing (spring 2011).
-He has received grants from the Committee for Scholarly Communication with the People’s Republic of China, the Center for Chinese Studies at the National Library of Taiwan, the Blakemore Foundation, and the Fulbright Senior Scholar Program.
+Professor Emeritus Thomas (Tom) taught Chinese language and modern and contemporary Chinese and Sinophone literature, film, and documentary film at Middlebury from 1994 until his retirement in 2025.
+He served as Chair of the Greenberg-Starr Department of Chinese, Director of East Asian Studies, acting director of the Literature Program and director of the C.V.
+Starr Middlebury School in China, Beijing.
+He received grants from the Committee for Scholarly Communication with the People’s Republic of China, the Center for Chinese Studies at the National Library of Taiwan, the Blakemore Foundation, and the Fulbright Senior Scholar Program.

 Before beginning graduate school at Cornell in 1984, Tom majored in Journalism, English, and Education at Syracuse University, worked as a carpenter’s assistant, taught sixth grade at the International School of Beijing and eighth grade at Holy Redeemer School in Washington, D.C.
-Tom is from northern Virginia (he is a graduate of the high school that Tom is very happy and proud to say has been renamed John R. Lewis High School), and he now lives in Ripton with his wife, Rebecca Purdum (http://rebeccapurdumpaintings.com/).
-Tom and Rebecca volunteered for more than a decade as “citizen scientists” for the Vermont Breeding Bird Atlas, Vermont Forest Bird Monitoring Program and Mountain Birdwatch, and they spend as much time as they can outside learning as much as they can about flora and fauna.
+Tom is married to the painter Rebecca Purdum (http://rebeccapurdumpaintings.com/).
+Since 1999 Tom and Rebecca have lived in Ripton, Vermont.
+They volunteered for more than a decade as “citizen scientists” for the Vermont Breeding Bird Atlas, Vermont Forest Bird Monitoring Program and Mountain Birdwatch, and they spend as much time as they can outside learning as much as they can about the flora and fauna around them.

 Courses Taught